 Institutes New Tax Programs.
-The measure establishes several new tax programs including tax credits for: (1) certain taxpayers with a federal estate tax liability, (2) income earned by teachers, (3) higher education tuition and fees, (4) rents foregone by property owners due to rent control, (5) property tax payments, (6) the costs of purchasing health insurance for certain individuals, and (7) particular designated organizations.
+The measure establishes several new tax programs including tax credits for: (1) certain taxpayers with a federal estate tax liability, (2) income earned by teachers, (3) higher education tuition and fees, (4) qualified renters, (5) rents foregone by property owners due to rent control, (6) property tax payments, (7) the costs of purchasing health insurance for certain individuals, and (8) particular designated organizations.
 A number of these credits would be refundable.